Tech-at-DU/ACS-1111-Object-Oriented-Programming/Lessons/attributes_methods.md

   major = "Computer Science"

-# Instantiate 2 object of type Student
+# TODO: Instantiate 2 object of type Student

 jhene = Student()
 kehlani = Student()

-# Access class attributes using dot notation
+# TODO: Access class attributes using dot notation.
+Run this code and check the output

 print(f"Jhene studies {jhene.major} at {jhene.school} in {jhene.location}.")
 print(f"Kehlani studies {kehlani.major} at {kehlani.school} in {kehlani.location}.")

-# Print the  __dict__ attribute to for each object to see a dictionary of all the attributes defined for the object itself.
+# TODO: Print the  __dict__ attribute to for each object to see a dictionary of all the attributes defined for the object itself.

 print(jhene.__dict__)
 print(kehlani.__dict__)

-# Why is it blank?
+# TODO: Answer the question: Why is it blank?

+# TODO: Remove the comment on the line below:

+# print(Student.__dict__)

+# TODO: Answer the questions:
+# What attributes do I see in the Student class object?
+# Is Student an instance of Student or is it something else?

-# Let's say that Make School moves to San Diego
+# Imagine that Make School moves to San Rafael!
 # We can update the class variable for all instances by:

+# TODO: Uncomment the line below

-# Student.location = "San Diego"
+# Student.location = "San Rafael"

+# TODO: Uncomment the lines below and run your code.
-# Print the school for kehlani and jhene
+# Here you are printing the location for each student again.

 # print(f"Jhene studies in {jhene.location}.")
 # print(f"Kehlani studies in {kehlani.location}.")

 # TODO: Kehlani transfered , update her school to UCLA.
+# Uncomment these lines:

 # kehlani.school = "UCLA"

-# print(jhene.school)
 # print(kehlani.school)

 # Do you think that the name of the school will change for Jhene too?
 Test it.
+# TODO: Predict what you think will happen.
+Is jhene going to UCLA or are they
+# still in San Rafael?

+# print(jhene.school)

 # What happened?